About the Arena

 - Formulating real-world problems as tractable optimisation problems that can be solve within a reasonable time frame, and developing fast application-specific minimisation methods.

 - The target applications are machine learning, system identification, automatic control, Markov chain and sequential Monte Carlo, network inference and control, target tracing, filter design, beam forming and array processing, spectral analysis, etc.

 Visual Information and Interaction

-Algorithms and Data Structures III (1DL481, 5 credits) is taught every spring term.
-The course includes introductory material on combinatorial optimisation: mixed integer linear programming (MIP), stochastic local search (SLS), Boolean satisfaction (SAT), and SAT modulo theories (SMT).
+- Algorithms and Data Structures III (1DL481, 5 credits) is taught every spring term.
+The course includes introductory material on combinatorial optimisation: mixed integer linear programming (MIP), local search (LS), Boolean satisfaction (SAT), and SAT modulo theories (SMT).

 - Arena Coordinator

 - Di Yuan (Computing Science Division)

 - Marcus Björk (Division of Systems and Control)